Mahmoudaton33/gdb/README.md

 This enables TUI (Text User Interface) mode, which shows the source code and allows navigation.

 ## 5. start debugging
-Run the program from the beginning by writing :
+Start the program from the beginning by writing :
 ```c
 start
 ```